 If the damage or loss affects every day living, in some cases your mover might expedite a replacement item before the written claim is complete, but this depends entirely on the company.
 A crib for your baby would be a good example.

 Should you miss damage on moving day, don’t panic.
 You have up to nine months to file a claim.
-If you booked your move through Unpakt, please contact email@example.com as soon as you notice something is damaged, and we can help arbitrate the situation.
+If you booked your move through Unpakt, email your movers and CC: email@example.com as soon as you notice something is damaged.
+Be sure to include as many details and pictures of the damages if possible and the Unpakt Team will ensure that your claim is filed.